zvillon/connect4/README.md

     ```python client.py --host localhost```
    If connecting over a network, replace "localhost" with the server's IP address:
     ```python client.py --host 192.168.1.xxx```
+   Or just start the program with ```python client.py```

-3. Each client will connect and be assigned as either Player 1 (red) or Player 2 (yellow).
+4. Each client will connect and be assigned as either Player 1 (red) or Player 2 (yellow).
-4. Take turns dropping pieces by clicking on the column where you want to place your piece.
+5. Take turns dropping pieces by clicking on the column where you want to place your piece.
-5. Connect four of your pieces horizontally, vertically, or diagonally to win!
+6. Connect four of your pieces horizontally, vertically, or diagonally to win!
-6. When the game ends, either player can click the restart button.
+7. When the game ends, either player can click the restart button.
 The game will restart once both players have requested it.

 ## Some bugs